 As you shop for a chef base, there are few things you should keep in mind that will help guide your selection.
 First, decide how many pieces of equipment you'll want to use on top of your chef base refrigerator, then add the dimensions of those together to get a rough idea of how wide you need your new equipment to be.
 Then, determine what foods and ingredients you'll want to store in the compartment beneath the worktop unit.
 Finally, decide exactly where in your kitchen you'll install the cabinet.

 To do its job effectively, the refrigeration system must have ample room to breathe, and should not be obstructed by outside objects.
 Different models intake and exhaust air from different locations.
-Because you’ll probably have one specific location in mind for installing your new equipment, it’s important to pay attention to the location of the refrigeration system, as well as its air intake and exhaust vents.
+Because you'll probably have one specific location in mind for installing your chef base, it's important to pay attention to the location of the refrigeration system, as well as its air intake and exhaust vents.
 Make sure those areas will have plenty of clearance to provide sufficient air flow, which will keep the unit holding proper temperatures and extend its useful life.